ysmei97/ysmei97.github.io/_pages/cv.md

 * Conference Reviewer
   * Reviewer of the Conference on Neural Information Processing Systems
   * Reviewer of the International Conference on Machine Learning
+  * Reviewer of the IEEE International Conference on Acoustics, Speech, and Signal Processing
   * Reviewer of the European Conference on Artificial Intelligence
   * Reviewer of the Chinese Conference on Pattern Recognition and Computer Vision
   * Reviewer of the ICML workshop on Machine Learning for Multimodal Healthcare Data